AlecPhil98/car_wash_capstone/README.md

 If your new to our site you can simply register and create an account with us to get started.
 Make sure you give us some feedabck on how you heard about us so that we can grow and expand on giving everyone a great wash experience.

+One thing I did with html was require setting your password twice to confirm that is what you want.

 ![Image](readme_images/register_page.png)